 Current findings show that nonlesional skin exhibits subclinical defects similar to lesional skin, including1,3,4:

 In some patients, skin barrier dysfunction, resulting from either genetic defects and/or Th2 immunologic defects, ultimately5,6:

 Nonlesional skin in patients with atopic dermatitis is not histologically normal and is indicative of the subclinical inflammation inherent to atopic dermatitis.3,4

-Underlying inflammation is a source of lesions and itch, the primary signs and symptoms of atopic dermatitis.2-4 Atopic dermatitis is a chronic inflammatory skin disease that is characterized by intense pruritus and eczematous lesions.7 The Th2 cytokines IL-4 and IL-13 are key drivers involved with the underlying inflammatory process.2
+Underlying inflammation is a source of lesions and itch, the primary signs and symptoms of atopic dermatitis.2-4 Atopic dermatitis is a chronic inflammatory skin disease that is characterized by intense pruritus and eczematous lesions.7 Key Type 2 cytokines, IL-4 and IL-13, are drivers involved with the underlying inflammatory process.2,8,9